mercury0100/invoke/README.md

 - 🌐 Access any HTTP API using natural language.
 - 🔑 Automatic OAuth and API key management.
-- 📁 Supports both OpenAI and Claude-style function calls.
-- 🧠 Persistent chat memory for multi-turn conversations.
-- 🧩 Flexible integrations via YAML, JSON, or TXT definitions.
+- 🧩 Flexible integrations via JSON, or TXT definitions.
 - 🤖 Works with any LangChain-compatible LLM (we recommend GPT-4.1).

 ---